Is Taiwan open for tourism? Without knowing anything about your personal situation, I’d says odds are 50/50 you’ll be

 Stay Up to Date With Taiwan Travel Restrictions

 So, when will Taiwan be open for tourists?
 Taiwan entry restrictions aren’t changing in an especially rapid fashion, but a sudden change in medical news could lead to an acceleration on the border front.
 With this being said, I’d recommend not following the news about travel to Taiwan 2021 too closely.
 Doing so can lead you to anticipate outcomes that, while logically congruent for ordinary people, are far too sensible for the idiot politicians controlling them.
 I speak from experience; trust me.

 Likewise, irrespective of when you think you’ll visit Taiwan again, you should also be careful about where you get your news.
 While Taiwan News is the most ubiquitous English-language news source, its staff write with an air of sensationalism, which often obscures facts and undermines the publication’s credibility.
 Focus Taiwan, on the other hand, tends to be have less breaking news, in spite of generally being more factual.

 The Bottom Line

 Want to visit Taiwan in 2021?
-It’s almost a sure bet that you’ll be able to do so.
+I’m somewhat confident you’ll be able to do so.
 Taiwan has been keen to increase its international tourism profile for years; the country won’t want to squander the increased brand awareness its handling of the coronavirus pandemic has gained it.
 What’s still unclear is what inbound tourism will look like in 2021.
 Will you simply need to test at the border, or will you need to provide proof you’ve been vaccinated against Covid-19?
 Absent these, will you need to quarantine?
 Will that even be an option?
 Regardless of what ends up happening, consider hiring me to plan your trip to Taiwan.
 I’ll sweat all the ever-changing details!